-Modern Christians (many of them) seem to think that the separation of the church and state is a bad thing.
-A common assumption seems to be that the “wall of separation” between the church and state is a way for politicians to keep Christians out of politics and to keep politics from being influenced by Christians.
-What do you think?
+Modern Christians (many American Christians anyway) view the modern emphasis on the separation of the church and state as a bad thing.
+A common assumption seems to be that the “wall of separation” between the church and state is a way for politicians to keep Christians out of politics and to keep politics from the influence of Christians.

-What has gotten lost in the weeds on the church side of the wall is that the separation protects the church from the influence of the state.
+What has gotten lost in the weeds on the church side of the wall is that separation protects the church from the influence of the state.

 (I commend the Top 5 Myths of Separation of Church and State from the Baptist Joint Committee for Religious Liberty for more insight on these things.)